-In 2020's fourth quarter, the Health Care sector of the S&P 500® Index rose 8.0%, underperforming the overall index, which advanced 12.2%.
-Over the full year, Health Care rose 13.4% compared to the index's 18.4% gain.
+In 2021's first quarter, the health care sector of the S&P 500® Index rose 3.2%, underperforming the overall Index, which advanced 6.2%.
+Over the trailing 12-months, health care rose 34.0% compared to the Index's 56.4% gain.

-Even though vaccines for COVID-19 were developed and approved remarkably quickly, it may still be several months before doses have been distributed and administered widely, the likely prerequisite for a broad-based recovery in confidence and activity.
+Even though vaccines for Covid-19 were developed and approved remarkably quickly, it may still be several months before doses have been distributed and widely administered - the likely prerequisite for a broad-based recovery in confidence and activity.